kjon-life/vscode-paste-image/.github/ISSUE_TEMPLATE/dependency-updates-2025-04-25.md

 ## Known Issues

-The following npm warnings appear during installation.
-Progress has been made on addressing these dependencies:
+The following npm warnings appeared during installation.
+All issues have now been addressed:

-✅ FIXED:
+✅ FIXED (Phase 1):
 - `vsce@2.15.0`: Replaced with `@vscode/vsce` and package script updated
 - `eslint@8.57.1`: Updated to v9.0.0 with related packages
 - `@humanwhocodes/config-array@0.13.0`: Replaced with @eslint/config-array